By Diane Small

 This is essential: forget bubble bath…ALL bubble bath!
 If it foams, it’s guaranteed to be almost pure sodium laureth sulphate, which can irritate skin.
 Instead, add a cup of pure baking soda or Epsom salts to balance your skin’s pH levels and to draw out toxins.
 Alternatively, try an all-natural soap or one of these mineral-infused, all natural bath products that will nourish and hydrate your skin instead.
-We recommend:

 Pure Irish seaweed and sea salt infused with delicious essential oils nourishes the skin with minerals and vitamins.
 This product is a bit different from others in the sense that it is actual seaweed with scented mineral salts – you will need to clean this one out of the tub afterwards, but it does make you feel a bit like a mermaid while it floats around you.

 Pure, finely ground Himalayan salt is the foundation for this detoxing bath blend, which also includes rosemary to reduce fluid retention, Lemongrass stimulates circulation, tones skin.
 Smells uplifting, tangy and refreshing, and dissolves slowly in the tub, leaving minimal residue.